SERS Detects Insecticide Associated with Loss of Honeybee Colonies

 According to ongoing U.S. EPA studies, imidacloprid traces at concentration levels greater than 25 ppb are likely harmful to honeybees.
 Additional studies will provide a more definitive assessment of imidacloprid exposure and other factors affecting honeybees.
 Many are skeptical that imidacloprid alone is to blame for bee colony collapse, citing other pesticides, parasites and hive management practices as contributing to the decline.

 In SERS, analytes are adsorbed on a three-dimensional gold, silver or gold-silver surface such as a glass substrate prior to analysis, inducing a plasmon resonance effect that boosts the Raman signal intensity.
 SERS substrates from Ocean Optics amplify very weak Raman signals by many orders of magnitude, making possible trace level detection of samples such as explosives and pesticides.
 With prior success using SERS to measure low concentrations of other insecticides, we anticipated similar results with imidacloprid.

 We tested the effectiveness of Ocean Optics gold and gold-silver nanosponge substrates, the former using 785 nm as the Raman laser excitation wavelength and the latter using 638 nm as the excitation wavelength.
-For the 785 nm Raman excitation setup we used a QE Pro-Raman spectrometer and for 638 nm excitation we used the IDRaman reader.
+For the 785 nm Raman excitation setup we used a QE Pro-Raman spectrometer and for 638 nm excitation we used the IDRaman reader (discontinued product as of July 2017).
 Both configurations also included the Raman laser, a Raman probe and a sample holder.

 For the measurements using gold substrates we prepared 1000 ppm, 100 ppm, 10 ppm and 1 ppm solutions of imidacloprid in acetone, added 10 µL of each solution per substrate, and let the substrate dry completely.
 For solutions preparation, faster-drying acetone is a better choice than water.